lavsz/Mod4_Clean_at_Sephora_Recommender_System/README.md

 ### 1. What are some commonly seen ingredients in the Clean Skincare?
 <img src = 'https://github.com/lavsz/Mod4_Project_Sephora/blob/main/Pictures/All_prod.png' width="450" height="450">

 Note: **Not bad!
-But this can be a little bit disappointing, right?** As we saw controversial ingredients Phenoxyethanol and propanediol.
+But this can be a little bit disappointing, right?** As we saw controversial ingredients Phenoxyethanol and Sodium Benzoate.

 ### 2. Does clinical test grants good results?